awslabs/duvet/design/duplicates/spec.md

 ### 4.5 Scoped overrides {#scoped-overrides}

 Designed and deferred ([Decision 13](decisions.md#decision-13)).
 All values in this version are global.
-If scoped overrides ship, they MUST satisfy resolution determinism, unconfigured equivalence, and shadowing monotonicity as stated there.
+This version states no requirements for the deferred feature; the invariants a future scoped-overrides design owes — resolution determinism, unconfigured equivalence, shadowing monotonicity — live with the decision that deferred it.

 ---

 ## 5. Properties {#properties}

-Each property MUST be pinned by an integration fixture, except where noted.
+Each property is pinned by an integration fixture, except where noted.

 ### P-D1 — stacked-spam soundness {#property-p-d1}